gmvoit/ExpCGM/notebooks/MSUGeneralizable.md

 *Contributed by Doruk Yaldiz and Jazzmin Partridge, edited by Mark Voit*

-These Python notebook cells demonstrate how to extend the **ExpCGM** implementation in the [MSU Essentials Notebook](/ExpCGM/notebooks/MSUEssentials) to incorporate a user-defined pressure profile shape, a user-defined gravitational potential, and non-thermal atmospheric support energy.
+The Python code on this page demonstrates how to extend the **ExpCGM** implementation in the [MSU Essentials Notebook](/ExpCGM/notebooks/MSUEssentials) to incorporate a user-defined pressure profile shape, a user-defined gravitational potential, and non-thermal atmospheric support energy.
 To copy and paste a cell into your own Python notebook, move your cursor to the upper right corner of the cell and click on the clipboard icon that appears.

 Before executing the cells that follow, import these items: